Samoftheforrest/milestone-project-one/docs/README.md

  **As a user, I would like to see the artist's upcoming tour dates easily.**

  - **Plan**
+ I wanted to give the artist's tour dates their own clear space so that anyone who is reading this section is not distracted by any other content onscreen.

  - **Implementation**
+ I created a section dedicated to displaying the artist's most recent tour dates - which includes an attention grabbing image in the hopes of getting users to stop in this section and to consider going to see the artist live.

  - **Test**
+ For this test, I enlisted the help of my partner Laura - I wrote her a short quiz asking which venue the artist was playing in on a particular date, and asked her if she could find the information from the website easily.

  - **Result**
+ The quiz was returned to me with all the answers correct - my partner's feedback was that the fact that the tour dates have their own section, with a clear title makes them very easy to find, and that the simple layout makes them easily understandable.

  - **Verdict**
+ This test has been successful.

  ### **Get in Contact with the Artist**
  **As a user, I would like to be able to get in contact with the artist - including links to social media.**